Do your eyes water on windy days? Are you always stuffy when it rains? That's no surprise. Weather is a common allergy trigger.

 - Summer.
 Early in summer, grass pollen can trigger reactions.
 Later in the summer, ragweed and other weeds can become a problem.
 Mold can hit its peak in July in the warmer states.

 - Fall.
 Ragweed season usually ends with the first frost in October.
-In colder states, mold tends to be worst in October.
+In colder states, mold tends to be worst in the fall.

 - Winter.
 Indoor allergens -- like pet dander and dust mites -- can become more of a problem in winter.
 Why?
 When it's cold out, you spend more time indoors.